OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 ## Leviticus 14:1

-The Lord spoke to Moses, saying,
+The Lord then spoke to Moses, saying,

 ## Leviticus 14:2